D3LAB-DAO/Governor-C/README.md

 Therefore we develops **```Governor C```** contract which is a fully decentralized sybil resistant quadratic voting system based on Chainlink-VRF.
 To achieve sybil resistant, we suggest Probabilistic Quadratic Voting (PQV) method which apply probabilitic element on QV and make it always a loss to do sybil attack.

-For the perfect decentralization, we used Chainlink-VRF and scalable blockchain Matic.
+For the perfect decentralization, we used Chainlink-VRF and scalable blockchain Polygon (Matic).

 # Features